2018 Carnot Prize Policy Lecture and Award Ceremony

 - Aaswath RamanAssistant Professor, Electrical and Systems EngineeringSchool of Engineering and Applied Science

-This year's Carnot Prize, for distinguished contributions to energy policy, will be awarded to the Honorable Piyush Goyal, India's minister of railways and minister of coal, and former minister of power and renewables.
+The 2018 Carnot Prize, for distinguished contributions to energy policy, was awarded to the Honorable Piyush Goyal, India's minister of railways and minister of coal, and former minister of power and renewables.